2captcha/2captcha-python/README.md

 | recaptchaTimeout | 600            | Polling timeout for reCAPTCHA in seconds.
 Defines how long the module tries to get the answer from the `res.php` API endpoint                          |
 | pollingInterval  | 10             | Interval in seconds between requests to the `res.php` API endpoint.
 Setting values less than 5 seconds is not recommended                              |

+> [!IMPORTANT]
-> **IMPORTANT:** Once `callback` is defined for the `TwoCaptcha` instance, all methods return only the captcha ID and DO NOT poll the API to get the result.
+> Once `callback` is defined for the `TwoCaptcha` instance, all methods return only the captcha ID and DO NOT poll the API to get the result.
 The result will be sent to the callback URL.

 To get the answer manually use [get_result method](#send--get_result)

 ## Solve captcha